+CODE REVIEW PROCESS AND PROCEDURES

 Purpose

 This document describes what and how ABB Bartlesville code review process shall be accomplished.
 Code review is a tool used to improve software quality by finding and fixing errors early in the development process.
 The review checklist will help reviewer to analyze source code.
 The process supports 2 different types of code reviews: 1) Table Top Code Review and 2) Peer Over-The-Shoulder Code Review.